Dalas121/Heir_2_The_Throne/README.md

 S20 The Ford of Abez (unassigned)
 - 2-skull difficulty.
 Rewards: none
 - on the bigmap, orcs give you an opportunity to pay and get let through without combat (and without taking any time).
-If you refuse, you have to fight the orcs.
+If you refuse, you have to fight the orcs. name the units "Ford Trolls", to call back to the
 	- they charge this fee EVERY TIME you want to cross the ford Crossin' into Blackcrest land?
-That'll be 100 gold for passage, whelp.
+That'll be 50 gold for passage, whelp.
 - if Li'sar tries to cross here:
 	Crossin' into Blackcrest land?
-That'll be 100 gold for passage, whelp.
+That'll be 50 gold for passage, whelp.
 	Clan Blackcrest is an ally of the crown.
 Let me by or face the consequences.
 	Tha's right, miss princess.
-And bein' our allies, I'm sure you wouldn't mind donatin' them 100 gold pieces, har har har.
+And bein' our allies, I'm sure you wouldn't mind donatin' them 50 gold pieces, har har har.
 	I don't think so.
 Infantry, form up!
 Prepare for battle!
-- map needs to work properly even if Konrad comes from the north!
+- map needs to work properly even if Konrad comes from the north! or maybe the trolls are fine with people entering Wesnoth, just not leaving?
-- need to handle when konrad's just finished this scenario and li'sar tries to pass through

 //--------------------
 // AREA 3 (NORTHLANDS)